-Permanent molars erupt at age 6-7, By this age most children have a mix of baby teeth and adult teeth which makes it easier for the orthodontist to diagnose, correct and evaluate the position of the teeth and the relationships of the upper and lower jaws earlier without surgery.
-Early diagnosis and treatment of jaw or teeth problems can guide erupting teeth into a more favorable position therefore preserve space for permanent teeth and reduce the likelihood of fracturing protruded front teeth.
+Permanent molars erupt at age 6-7, By this age most children have a mix of baby teeth and adult teeth which makes it easier for the orthodontist to diagnose, correct and evaluate the position of the teeth and the relationships of the upper and lower jaws at an early stage which eliminate the necessity of advanced surgical correction of jaws at a late stage.
+Early diagnosis and treatment of jaw or teeth problems can guide erupting teeth into a more favorable position.

-The perks of undergoing early treatment may include well-positioned jaw and incoming permanent teeth, regulation of jaw width and both upper and lower dental arches, gaining and preservation of space for permanent teeth, elimination of need for permanent teeth extractions and reducing the likelihood of impaction in permanent teeth, It may also correct some harmful habits such as thumb-sucking, by which helping to eliminate abnormal swallowing or speech problems.
+The benefits of undergoing early treatment may include well-positioned jaw and incoming permanent teeth, regulation of jaw width and both upper and lower dental arches, gaining and preservation of space for permanent teeth, elimination of need for permanent teeth extractions and reducing the likelihood of impaction in permanent teeth, It may also correct some harmful habits such as thumb-sucking, thereby eliminating abnormal swallowing or speech problems.
 In other words, early treatment can simplify or omit later treatment.

-The orthodontic supervisory program is a program designed specifically for patients who should wait for the optimal time of treatment and have been placed on recall.
-In this program Dr. Najirad would be able to monitor the child’s eruptive pattern of the permanent teeth and Sometimes by interrupting in time, early correction of poor eruption pattern can be managed by early removal of baby teeth and hence reduce the treatment time required for braces.
+The orthodontic supervisory program is a program designed specifically for patients who should wait till they reach the optimal time of treatment.
+In this program Dr. Najirad would be able to monitor the child’s eruptive pattern of the permanent teeth.
+Early correction of poor eruption patterns can be managed by early removal of baby teeth and hence reduce the treatment time required for braces.
 Your general dentist will be informed on regular basis of any recommendations made during your visit.
-Recalls are every 6-8 months to observe all the details.
-It is completely free of charge.
+Recalls are every 6-8 months to observe the progress.
+Participation in orthodontic supervisory program is completely free of charge.

-Early treatment is a start up for correction of significant problems and prevent more severe and damaging problems to occur, in the other words, would simplify future treatment.
-Not until full eruption of permanent teeth, correction of final alignment is feasible but usually a short-term comprehensive phase of treatment (Phase II – full braces) in following teen years, after full eruption, completes the treatment.
+Early treatment is a start up for correction of significant problems and prevent more severe and damaging problems to occur, in other words, simplify future treatment.
+Not until full eruption of permanent teeth, correction of final alignment is feasible, but a short-term comprehensive phase of treatment (Phase II – full braces), after full eruption, usually completes the treatment.
 However, in some circumstances, further orthodontic treatment may not be indicated.

-Patients with braces and other orthodontic appliances require more effort to keep their teeth and gums clean as they are more prone to tooth decays and gum diseases.
-To insure the highest level of dental health.
-Yes, you need to visit your family dentist for regular check-ups and cleanings during treatment.
+Patients with braces and other orthodontic appliances require more efforts to keep their teeth and gums clean as they are more prone to tooth decays and gum diseases.
+To ensure the highest level of dental health, you need to visit your family dentist regularly during the orthodontic treatment.